-What combination of air filters do I need to protect against everything?
+What combination of air filters do I need to protect myself against all kinds of air pollution – absolutely everything?

-Why might you be skeptical?
-For one, big purifier companies are in an arms race to tell you they have more filters than the next guy.
-Simpleton Thomas here is telling you you just need two, but these guys have six (proprietary!) layers of filters:
+Big purifier companies are in an arms race to tell you they have more filters than the next guy.
+This one company claims you need six (proprietary) layers of filters!

 I’m not an expert in air pollution.
 I’m just a social psychologist who does a lot of research in China.
 Spending time in China put me on a path to care a lot about the polluted air I often breathe.
 In the midst of all that caring, I saw purifier companies telling me I needed to spend $2,000 for “the cleanest air guaranteed.”
 That made me suspicious.

 Does it really cost $2,000 to make these things?
 Is there really something meaningfully different about “plasma arrays” and imported Swiss HEPA filters?

 So I started digging.
 I found out the technology behind air purifiers is stupidly simple.
 Purifiers are just fans and filters.

 They’re so simple that I “built” my own purifier.
 It’s just a HEPA filter strapped to a fan.
 (Here’s.)

 But I wanted to know if it really worked.
 I’m not an expert in air pollution, but I am a scientist, so I understand data at least.
 I bought a laser particle counter to test for microscopic pollutants in my air.
 I was pretty geeked.